Fear appeal: Perceived threat

+Fear Appeal in Politics

+Fear appeal is a subject studied within political science.
+Fear surveys indicate that, in specific contexts, messages from pro-authoritarian actors in the media are perceived with fear.
+Consequently, systems of oppression rely on the cultivation of fear appeals.
+For instance, the specific case of Belarus illustrates how communication strategies, the institutional framework, and repressive means are closely related and intertwined.
+At the same time, survey results show that respondents are indeed affected by these fear appeals.

 Defense mechanisms

 The previous components are thought to determine what response an individual has to the message.
 One of these potential reactions to the fear appeal that is of the most negative consequence is that of the defensive fear control reaction.
 In response to the fear appeal, an individual may form the intent to change their behavior.
 However, when either self or response efficacy is low, the individual, perceiving that they are unable to avert the threat, may rely on defensive avoidance to lower their fear.
 Some have argued that fear appeals are unnecessary as defensive avoidance reactions have been found in some studies to be positively correlated with strength of fear and negatively with perceived efficacy.